zebrunner/carina/docs/automation/api.md

 ![API flow](../img/api/props-example.png)

 #### REST service call domain object
 Now we are ready to create REST service domain object which will be used to interact with web service and perform additional response validations.
 Our domain object is located in /carina-demo/src/main/java/com/qaprosoft/carina/demo/api, make sure that it extends AbstractApiMethodV2 and triggers the base class constructor for initialization.
 In general cases, you will specify the path to request and response templates along with default properties files (all of them have been created in the previous step).
-Also, we replace URL placeholder to set an appropriate environment.
+Also, we replace the URL placeholder to set an appropriate environment.
 ```
 package com.qaprosoft.carina.demo.api;